rackerlabs/design-system/_component_design/date-selector.md

 ## When to use

-Use a date picker in the following scenarios:
+Use a date selector in the following scenarios:

 - When the date is close to the present time, for example, within a year.
 A date that is too far in the past or the future requires the user to scroll through many months or years to get to the correct value.
 - When the user knows the day of the week, but does not know the date.